-Christmas Market in the Meatpacking District
+Christmas Markets in Copenhagen: Christmas Market in the Meatpacking District

-Christmas Market season is in full bloom and Kødbyen in the center of copenhagen, has chosen to host its own.
+Christmas Market season is in full bloom and Kødbyen in the center of Copenhagen, has chosen to host its own.
 Food at Christmas markets is a must and here you are guaranteed to find some of the tastiest traditional Danish Christmas treats.
 You’ll find churros, ‘æbleskriver’, ‘flæskestegs’ sandwich, ‘gløgg’, hot chocolate and much more.
 Also, there will be music, amazing Christmas atmosphere and even a partially covered area, to better keep warm in the Danish winter weather.

 Open: 10 December – 11 December 2016.

 Christmas Markets in Copenhagen: Remake Christmas at Nytorv